pnbruckner/ha-composite-tracker/README.md

 # Composite Device Tracker

 This integration creates a composite `device_tracker` entity from one or more other device trackers and/or binary sensors.
-It will update whenever one of the watched entities updates, taking the `last_seen`/`last_updated` (and possibly GPS and battery) data from the changing entity.
+It will update whenever one of the watched entities updates, taking the `last_seen`, `last_timestamp` or`last_updated` (and possibly GPS and battery) data from the changing entity.
 The result can be a more accurate and up-to-date device tracker if the "input" entities update irregularly.

 Currently `device_tracker` entities with a `source_type` of `bluetooth`, `bluetooth_le`, `gps` or `router` are supported, as well as `binary_sensor` entities.